mbacovsky/foreman_cli_draft/README.md

 ### Input/Output
 I didn't focus much on processing of input and output in the commands yet.
 For Foreman commands I'd like to keep it as similar to Katello output as possible.
-There are gems like highline and table_print that could make it easy.
+There are gems like highline and [table_print][table-p] that could make it easy.

 Usage